-To help you begin the financial aid process, we've created an informational slide show.
-You can also refer to the 2014-15 Official Guide to Financial Aid.
+To help you begin the financial aid process, watch our informational slide show and review the 2015-16 Official Guide to Financial Aid.

 The first step is to apply for admission.
 Then to receive the most aid, including Federal Direct Stafford and Parent PLUS Loans, you need to:

 Meet our staff and schedule an appointment today.

 Office of Financial Aid, Hangar BuildingPhone: 814-362-7550 - Fax: 814-362-7578 or email: firstname.lastname@example.org

 The university participates exclusively in the William D. Ford Federal Direct Lending program, in which borrowers obtain federal loan funds directly from the U.S. Department of Education.
 All new and returning student/parent borrowers, who wish to borrow Federal Direct Studen or Federal Direct Parent PLUS loans, will need to complete a Direct Loan E-MPN.
 Students also need to complete the Direct Loan Entrance Counseling prior to the disbursement of any loan funds.

 Net Price Calculator – This site is intended only for undergraduate, first-year and full-time, domestic students.
 Pitt-Bradford, in accordance with federal law, provides access to a net price calculator.
 Please keep in mind that the estimate provided using this calculator does not represent a final determination, or actual award, of financial assistance, or a final net price.
 It is an estimate based on price of attendance and financial aid provided to students in a previous year.
 Price of attendance and financial aid availability change year to year.
 Students must complete the FAFSA in order to be eligible for, and receive, an actual financial aid award that includes federal grant, loan or work-study assistance.